Xuting Zhang

 Third-year undergraduate at Westlake University

 Hi!
-I am Xuting Zhang (Pronounced: Shyoo-Ting Jahng).
-I am a third-year undergraduate at Westlake University, advised by Prof. Jianyang Zeng.
+I am Xuting Zhang (pronounced: Shyoo-Ting Jahng), a third-year undergraduate in Biological Science at Westlake University, advised by Prof. Jianyang Zeng.
+I also spent the Fall 2025 semester as an exchange student at Duke University.

 news